Denakkanaaga

 Denakkanaaga, Inc. is a 501 (c) 3 non-profit organization that serves as the voice for Native Elders of Interior Alaska.
 As Native Elders speak out on social and cultural issues, passing on their traditions, language, skills, stories and values, Denakkanaaga acts on their behalf by following up on directives set forth by them.

-Elders Mentoring Elders Culture Camp 2025
+Elders Mentoring Elders Culture Camp 2026 Village Scholarships

 First Traditional Chief Trimble Gilbert